Olga Cabrera Hansen: Testimony

-In addition to pointing to Feced and Lofiego, Olga remembered the presence of Ramón Rito Vergara, aka the Sergeant, in the basement of the SI.
-In a train to unveil the network of complicities, he mentioned the close relations between his official defender, Laura Cosidoy and Major Fernando Soria, in charge of the war council simulacra in the Second Army Corps Command.
+In November 2010, Olga testified before the Federal Oral Court.
+Her testimony was significant because she was not only a witness, but also directly represented the history under investigation.
+She stated that the police chaplain, Eugenio Zitelli, justified torture before detainees and that sexual abuse was systematic at the center.
+She also described the arrival of María Inés Luchetti de Bettanín with a newborn baby, who had no clothes; the detainees improvised garments from their own clothing.
+In addition to pointing to Feced and Lofiego, Olga remembered the presence of Ramón Rito Vergara in the basement of the SI.
+To unveil the network of complicities, she mentioned the close relations between his official defender, Laura Cosidoy, and Major Fernando Soria, who in charge of the war council simulacra in the Second Army Corps Command.